mgsosna/mattsosna.com/_posts/careers/2020-10-14-DS-transition-2.md

 ### Python
 #### Dataframes
 Dataframes are at the core of data analytics and a huge range of data science applications.
-At their core, they're a table of rows and columns, where each row is a "record" and each column is an attribute of that record.
-You can have a table of employees, for example, where each row is a person and there are columns for their first and last names, their home address, their salary, etc. Because dataframes will play a huge role in your job, you'll need to master visualizing and manipulating the data within them. `pandas` is the key library here.
+They're essentially just a table of rows and columns, typically where each row is a _**record**_ and each column is an _**attribute**_ of that record.
+You can have a table of employees, for example, where each row is a person with columns for their first and last names, their home address, their salary, etc. Because dataframes will play a central role in your job, you'll need to master visualizing and manipulating the data within them. `pandas` is the key library here.

-The basics include being able to load, clean, and write out CSVs.
+The basics include being able to load, clean, and write out [CSV files](https://en.wikipedia.org/wiki/Comma-separated_values).
+Cleaning data can involve removing rows with missing values or duplicated information, correcting erroneous values, and reformatting columns into different data types.

 ```python
 # Example 1: loading, cleaning, and writing out CSVs